addisoncrump/Vitsy/README.md

     - End execution.
  - teleport: #
     - Teleport to the 1-D coordinates of the top item of the stack.
+ - length: l
+    - Get the length of the stack and push it to the top of the stack.
+ - repeatnextchar: \
+    - Repeat the next operation as many times as the truncated top item of the stack.
  - reverse: r
     - Reverse the stack.
  - rotateright: }